DOI-USGS/ds-pipelines-targets-3-course/responses/63-repurpose-pipeline.md

 ### :keyboard: Activity: Repurpose the pipeline

 - [ ] Make a copy of your whole local repo folder.
 You can just use standard file copying methods (File Explorer, `cp`, whatever you want).
 Name this new top-level folder "ds-pipelines-targets-3-temperature".
-Open a new RStudio session with "ds-pipelines-targets-3-temperature" as the project.
+Create a new RStudio project from an existing directory, using "ds-pipelines-targets-3-temperature" as that directory, and open in a new RStudio session.

 - [ ] Create a second local branch, this time called "{{ new-branch }}", and push this new branch up to the remote location "origin".
 Check to make sure you're already on the "{{ current-branch }}" branch (e.g., with `git status` or by looking at the Git tab in RStudio), and then:
   ```